 All tenants undergo rent reviews every three years, with the date of each review based on the inception date of the lease.
-Increases are agreed in line with market values at the time of the review.
+Increases are either linked to the Retail Price Index or agreed in line with market values at the time of the review.

 During the year, no tenants contributed greater than 15% of the rental income of the Group.
-The single largest was 13.50% (30 September 2022: 8.18%).
+The single largest was 13.64% (30 September 2023: 13.5%).
 This tenant currently has a tenancy in Royal Chambers in Guernsey and 18-22 Grenville Street in Jersey.